joakiol/RealEstateSummaryQuality/README.md

 q_test.to_csv('predictions/LSA+LinTrans_test.csv')

 ```
 Note that the train-method by default always performs steps 2-4, while step 1 is only performed if it has not been performed before.
-The steps can be controlled the following way:
+The steps can be controlled in the following way:

 ```python
 # Only step 1: